WarpZephyr/AcOpenServer/README.md

 # AcOpenServer
 A project aimed at recreating the 5th generation Armored Core servers.

+# Progress
+Currently still working on the base server code and getting past the authentication step.

 # Building
 First build the native libraries:
 1. Go to the native/tools folder